pulsar-edit/documentation/docs/developing-for-pulsar/developing-a-package.md

 ---
-title: Developing a Package
+title: Developing a package
 layout: doc.ejs
 ---

 Lets get started by creating and looking at the general layout of a package, and how it should look.

-## Package Generator
+## Package generator

 The simplest way to start a package is to use the built-in package generator that ships with Pulsar.
 This generator is implemented as a separate package [package-generator](https://github.com/pulsar-edit/pulsar/tree/MAIN/packages/package-generator).